doorlay/A/Scripts/RULES.md

 4. Don't buy a common stock listed for less than $15.
 5. Generally, try to buy fewer shares of a higher priced stock, rather than more shares of a lower priced one.
 6. When buying stocks, do so based on price and value charts.
 Ignore book value, dividend, PE ratio.
+7. Find some way to implement puts and calls for this program.